-As of December 31, 2023, the Association has usage rights to buildings and land used by it in its operations.
-In respect of 15 buildings of branches, social clubs and a hostel the rights are governed by lease agreements and by use agreements free of charge for periods of up to 25 years.
+As of December 31, 2024, the Association has usage rights to buildings and land used by it in its operations.
+In respect of 17 buildings of branches, social clubs and a hostel the rights are governed by lease agreements and by use agreements free of charge for periods of up to 25 years.
 Also, the Association has received usage rights with no time limit for 10 additional branches and social clubs for which no agreements have as yet been formalized.
-The value of these rights is not reflected in the financial statements because the association's management does not have a reliable estimate of the leasehold rights' value.